robinpx/tumblr/scripts/flexibleFrames/README.md

 #### Optional

-To make the Spotify or Soundcloud iframes "skinner" or "smaller," add CSS.
+To make the Spotify or Soundcloud iframes "skinner" or "smaller," add CSS and adjust max-height.
 ```CSS
 .soundcloud_audio_player {
     max-height:116px!important;